zestydevy/dinosaur-planet/docs/Overview.md

 - `tools/splat` - Extracts assembly and data from the base ROM and generates the linker script for the re-built ROM.
 - `tools/configure.py` - Configures the Ninja build script file (`build.ninja`) for the project.
 - `tools/dino_dll.py` - Packs and unpacks the `DLLS.bin` and `DLLS_tab.bin` files.
+- `tools/dll_split.py` - Like splat, but for Dinosaur Planet DLLs.
+Extracts assembly and data from each unpacked DLL and sets up a directory under `src/dlls` containing a C stub, the DLL's export table, and automatically discovered symbols.
 - `tools/dlldump.py` - Displays the header, relocation tables, and executable assembly for a given Dinosaur Planet `.dll` file.
+- `tools/dllimports.py` - Displays and provides address/index lookup for DLLSIMPORT.tab entries.
+- `tools/dlltab.py` - Displays information from the DLLS.tab file.
 - `tools/elf2dll` - Converts a standard ELF file to the unique Dinosaur Planet DLL format.
 - `tools/first-diff.py` - Find the first N differences between the base and re-built ROM.
 - `tools/first_bin_diff.py` - Find the first N differences between two binary files.